Carleton-SRCL/SPOT/README.md

 # Bug Tracking

-- 3.04a: Occasionally on first startup the pucks alternate between their on/off state.
+- 3.04a (FIXED AS OF 3.07): Occasionally on first startup the pucks alternate between their on/off state.
 Hit "STOP" float; start the float again and the bug should be gone.The previous experiment diagram is still running but the user either started a new experiment, or tried to turn on the pucks.

 - 3.04b: Very rarely, the PhaseSpace cameras will fail to get a lock on the LEDs.
 Hit the emergency stop and reset the experiment.